erlef/setup-beam/README.md

 **Note**: the `otp-version: false` input is only applicable when installing Gleam.

+## Hex.pm mirrors and caching

+It is possible to define the hex.pm mirrors to use including their order with option `hexpm-mirrors`.
+By default, the action will fetch from `repo.hex.pm` first and then from `cdn.jsdelivr.net/hex`.
+Permanent files from these mirrors, such as OTP binaries for a given version, are cached automatically.

 ## Environment variables

 Base installation folders (useful for e.g. fetching headers for NIFs) are available in the following